AngKS/MLDA-Hackathon-2022/model-dev/README.md

 ================================================================================
 ```

-The pre-trained weights is taken from Laura et al and the Unitary team [2] ()[https://huggingface.co/unitary/toxic-bert]
+The pre-trained weights is taken from Laura et al and the Unitary team [2] Refer to the (HuggingFace repository)[https://huggingface.co/unitary/toxic-bert] for the model's source code.

-Laura et al trained a bert

 | Challenge | Year | Goal | Original Data Source | Detoxify Model Name | Top Kaggle Leaderboard Score* | Detoxify Score* |
 |-|-|-|-|-|-|-|